wise-coders/dbf-jdbc-driver/README.md

 }
 ```

+## Download the JDBC Driver

+The driver can be downloaded from the [DbSchema website](https://dbschema.com/jdbc-drivers/DBFJdbcDriver.zip).

 ## How the Driver Works

 The driver loads all DBF data into an H2 cache database stored in <user.home>/.DbSchema/dbf-jdbc-driver/